 If you stay a week or less, do not do any laundry, in order to conserve water.
 If you stay longer, please take care to do laundry as infrequently as possible—not more than once a week.
 It is extremely helpful for us if you can bring your own towel and sheets or sleeping bag and then wash them when you get home so that we do not have to launder anything when you leave.
-However if you use sheets and towels belonging to the monastery, then before you leave, please strip your bed and place them in the washing machine (or on it, if there are other things inside).
-Someone will wash them when there are enough things to make up a load.
+However if you use sheets and towels belonging to the monastery, then please wash them before you leave.

 Smoking is not permitted anywhere on the monastery grounds.

 This is an area where the majority of ticks carry lyme disease.
 Make sure you check daily for ticks and remove them as early as possible.

 You may not bring pets to the monastery.

 The residents of Tilorien are happy to share their space with you and give you the opportunity to practise the Buddha’s teaching in their community.
 Please respect their privacy and keep out of their private bedrooms.